pyk/pyk.sh/tutorials/2022-10-03-create-shareable-tsconfig.md

 ---
 layout: tutorial.njk
-title: How to create shareable TypeScript configuration (tsconfig)?
+title: How to create shareable TypeScript configuration (tsconfig)
 description:
     In this quick tutorial, I will show you how to create shareable and reusable TypeScript configuration tsconfig.json.
 Previously, we learn how